harsha-simhadri/big-ann-benchmarks/neurips23/latitude-m2-medium.md

 ### Via *lshw*

-The following is a summary hardware invontory using the *lshw* Linux command:
+The following is a summary hardware inventory using the *lshw* Linux command:
 ```
 $ sudo lshw -short
 H/W path              Device          Class          Description